BBGrimmett2/AAP-Organization-Onboarding/README.md

 ## Overview
 This Ansible playbook automates the provisioning of organizations and teams in **Ansible Automation Platform (AAP)**.
 It generates configuration files from templates, appends data to tracking files, and applies configurations using predefined roles.

+This is meant to be a templated and can be adapted to your environment as you see fit.

 ## Requirements
 - Ansible installed
 - Required environment variables: